agnivade/funnel/README.md

 | <img src="https://s-media-cache-ak0.pinimg.com/236x/6c/71/45/6c71456fbd7fca223bb08194a35eeb74.jpg" height="32" width="32" style="vertical-align: bottom;" /> InfluxDB | Use InfluxDB if your app emits timeseries data which needs to be queried and graphed | Logs have to be in JSON format with `tags` and `fields` as the keys |
 | <img src="https://nats.io/img/logo.png" height="32" width="32" /> NATS| Send your log stream to a NATS subject | No format needed.

-Further details on input log format along with examples can be found in the sample config [file](config.toml#L49).
+Further details on input log format along with examples can be found in the sample config [file](funnel.toml#L49).

 ### Configuration

 The config can be specified in a .toml file.
-The file is part of the repo, which you can see [here](config.toml).
+The file is part of the repo, which you can see [here](funnel.toml).
 All the settings are documented and are populated with the default values.
 The same defaults are embedded in the app itself, so the app can even run without a config file.

-To read the config, the app looks for a file named `config.toml` in these locations one by one -
+To read the config, the app looks for a file named `funnel.toml` in these locations one by one -
-- `/etc/funnel/config.toml`
+- `/etc/funnel/funnel.toml`
-- `$HOME/.funnel/config.toml`
+- `$HOME/.config/funnel/funnel.toml`
-- `./config.toml` (i.e. in the current directory of your target app)
+- `./funnel.toml` (i.e. in the current directory of your target app)

 You can place a global file in `/etc/funnel/` and have separate files in each app directory to have config values overriding the global ones.